The tri-county Judicial District Community Supervision

 These facilities are operated behind prison walls.
 The program lasts

-counseling and group processing.
-The program is aimed at getting clients to
+classes, group counseling and group processing.
+The program is aimed at

-half-way house or transitional treatment center.
-During this phase, the
+transitional treatment center.
+During this phase, the probationer must

-probationer must get a job and begin to get used to the increasing hours of free
+get a job and begin to get used to the increasing hours of free time in

 aftercare counseling.
 This counseling helps clients deal with relapse